Unconventional tunnel magnetoresistance scaling with altermagnets: Abstract

 \section{Abstract}

 In conventional magnetic tunnel junctions (MTJs), the tunnel magnetoresistance (TMR) typically increases with barrier thickness as electron transmission in the antiparallel configuration decays faster than that of the parallel configuration.
-In this work, we reveal an anomalous scaling effect in \textit{altermagnetic} tunnel junctions (AMTJs), where the TMR \textit{decreases} anomalously with an increasing barrier thickness.
-The anomalous scaling originates from the overlapping spin-split branches form a transmission path that cannot be suppressed in the antiparallel state.
-Such phenomena is explained by a double-barrier model and is further demonstrated using \textit{ab initio} quantum transport simulations in 2D V$_2$Te$_2$O/Cr$_2$Se$_2$O/V$_2$Te$_2$O-based AMTJ, where the TMR anomalously decreases from 220\% to 40\% as the layer number of Cr$_2$Se$_2$O increases from 1 to 5.
-Our work identifies a peculiar unexpected transport characteristic of AMTJ, providing a fundamental limit on AMTJ device design and illustrating the potential optimal design of AMTJ at the \textit{ultrascaled} monolayer limit.
+In this work, we reveal an anomalous scaling effect in altermagnetic tunnel junctions (AMTJs), where the TMR decreases anomalously with an increasing barrier thickness.
+The anomalous scaling originates from the overlapping spin-split branches forming a transmission path that cannot be suppressed in the antiparallel state.
+Such phenomenon is explained by a double-barrier model and is further demonstrated using \textit{ab initio} quantum transport simulations in 2D V$_2$Te$_2$O/Cr$_2$Se$_2$O/V$_2$Te$_2$O and V$_2$Te$_2$O/ZnSe/V$_2$Te$_2$O AMTJs.
+Our work identifies a peculiar unexpected transport characteristic of AMTJ, providing a fundamental limit on AMTJ device design and illustrating the potential optimal design of AMTJ at the ultrascaled monolayer limit.